 The authors conclude:

-With such an important risk factor, you would think that your doctor would have tested for Lp(a).
+With such an important risk factor, you would think that your doctor would have tested your Lp(a).
 Judging from comments on this website, though, that is rare.
 The authors of this important paper note that if levels are greater than 50 mg/dL, Lp(a) is a “risk-enhancing factor.”

 What Happens When You Don’t Have a Hammer?